hathora/builder/docs/tutorial_uno.md

 ## Backend logic

 Because of the default implementation, we don't see any real data and clicking Submit for any of the methods displays a "Not implemented" error.
-Let's fix this by adding our business logic to `server/impl.ts`:
+Let's fix this by adding our game logic to `server/impl.ts`:

 ```ts
 import { Methods, Context } from "./.hathora/methods";